- View campus housing policies.

 Ransom Hall houses 137 cadets and venerates Col. Truman B. Ransom, the second president of Norwich.

-South Hall is the newest residence hall at Norwich.
-Built in 2009, it houses more than 280 civilian students.
+South Hall was built in 2009 and houses more than 280 civilian students.
 Amenities include a fitness center, lobby with information desk, acoustic room with piano, enclosed and open lounges, enclosed study rooms with AV capabilities and multiple bathrooms on each floor.
 This building includes double and single rooms.
 A quiet floor is also available to students upon request.

 Wilson Hall was built in 1961.
 It houses 137 cadets and was named after lawyer Stanley Calef Wilson.